jamietanna/sarahseewhy.github.io/_posts/2021-02-10-month-note.md

 date: 2021-02-10
 ---

-Well, this past month has been busy.
+This past month has been busy.
 I'm glad I got my Linux Home blog out but that hasn't left as much time for week notes.
 I've been caught up in the whirl wind of to-do lists and new responsibilities.

 Here are a few reflections.